BlueAndi/niu-cloud-cli/README.md

 ## Example

 First create a session token with your NIU cloud account.
 This token is necessary for all further requests.
+You need your user account/password and additional your contry code, like e.g. 49 for germany.

 ```
 $ node niu-cloud-cli.js create-token <account> <password> <country-code>